-Our rales lesson can be found in this course..
-Secondly, our reference index is designed to provide quick access to stridor sounds, with audio tracks, listening guides and waveforms.
+Our rales lesson can be found in this course.
+Secondly, our reference index is designed to provide quick access to rales sounds, with audio tracks, listening guides and waveforms.
 Use this link for quick reference to heart and lung sounds.

 Rales are abnormal lung sounds characterized by discontinuous clicking or rattling sounds.
 They can sound like salt dropped onto a hot pan or like cellophane being crumpled.

-Listen for fine crackles, which are discontinuous, popping sounds similar to velcro being pulled apart.
+Listen for crackles, which are discontinuous, popping sounds similar to Velcro being pulled apart.

 Listen for lower pitched, snoring or rattle-like sounds.

 While we have many breath sound lessons and quick references on this website.
 Please use the links below.